old couple on a rollercoaster

 Personal pension contributions continue to benefit from income tax relief up to your highest marginal rate and employers can benefit from corporation tax relief.
-In addition, the underlying pension funds grow free of corporation tax on income and capital gains, 25% tax free cash is still available, and most pension funds sit outside of the estate for Inheritance Tax purposes.
+In addition, the underlying pension funds grow free of Corporation Tax on income and capital gains, 25% tax free cash (capped at £268,275 unless protection is in place) is still available, and most pension funds sit outside of the estate for inheritance tax (IHT) purposes.
+Following the announcement made in the Autumn 2024 Budget, pension funds are set to be subject to IHT on death from April 2027

-No-one knows how long the current system will continue, and so it makes sense to enjoy these opportunities while you can.
+No-one knows how long the current rules on tax-free cash or income tax relief will continue, and so it makes sense to enjoy these opportunities while you can.
 As a reminder, the maximum amount you can personally contribute to a personal pension or stakeholder pension plan, on which you can receive tax relief, is 100% of your earnings or £3,600 gross, whichever is greater.
-Overall tax-efficient pension funding, employer and personal contributions combined, is capped at the annual allowance which, for the 2023-24 tax year, is £60,000.
+Overall tax-efficient pension funding, employer and personal contributions combined, is capped at the annual allowance which, for the 2026-27 tax year, is £60,000.

 Pensions tax efficiency for high earners has been cut by introducing a tapered annual allowance for those with adjusted incomes of over £260,000.
 For every £2 of adjusted income over £260,000, the annual allowance is reduced by £1, down to a minimum of £10,000 where an individual has adjusted income of £360,000 or more.